LLB (Hons) in Legal Practice - distance learning over 4 years –

 How will I be taught?

-The course starts with a two-day induction course on 8-9 September 2018.
+The course starts with a two-day induction course on 8-9 September 2018 in London.
 This is designed to give you the skills needed to manage your study successfully.
 After the induction session you will be set a weekly programme of work for each of the modules.

 For each module the syllabus is delivered through a dedicated online learning area giving access to specially designed materials, webcasts and exercises.
 Formative assessments give you practice in applying the knowledge that you have gained, and feedback from tutors helps to develop your understanding of the subject matter.